 Tammy (Burris) Nelson, went home to be with our Lord and Savior, Jesus Christ on Thursday, January 9, 2020.
 A celebration of life will be held at 2:00 p.m. on Saturday, January 18, 2020 at the Strode Funeral Home Chapel.
 Strode Funeral Home in charge of arrangements.

-To send flowers in memory of Tammy Sue Nelson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Tammy Sue Nelson, please visit our Heartfelt Sympathies Store.

 She was born May 26, 1960 in Pawnee, Ok and lived in Keota, OK until her freshman year of high school and then the family moved to Glencoe OK where she loved to play basketball.
 She graduated from Glencoe in 1978.
 She loved the piano, cats, and horses and earned the title of Keota Rodeo Sweetheart.
 She was as good on a horse as anyone around.
 More recently, she enjoyed mind puzzles, word searches, Dr. Phil., Reese’s Peanut Butter cups, reading her bible and she loved the Lord.

 The love of her life, son DJ, was born on March 23, 1977.

 On May 21, 1983 she started a new adventure when she began working at Mercury Marine in Stillwater.
 Only a handful of folks still worked there and they were all devastated when the doors closed on December 1, 2011.
 During her 28 ½ years there she held many jobs and kept doing her best to keep moving up in the company.
 Eventually, after getting an associate’s degree from OCU, her final position was a purchaser/buyer.
 She loved the many friends she made there.
 Who knew that buying millions of dollars a year of GM engines was so exciting?
 But she loved it and took pride in the work that she had proven to do so well.